-There are two white swooshes (with black outlines) going across the middle of the drawing.
-Using the Selection tool (▶), select the top swoosh.

-- Hold Shift and click on the bottom swoosh so both swooshes are now selected.
+- 1. There are two white swooshes (with black outlines) going across the middle of the drawing.
+Using the Selection () tool, select the top swoosh. - 2.
+Hold Shift and click on the bottom swoosh so both swooshes are now selected.
 Do NOT deselect or click off the swooshes until we say so! - 3.
 Go to the Appearance panel, click on the Fill color and choose the same earth green swatch. - 4.
-If the Swatches panel is still open, press Esc to close it. - With the swooshes still selected, at the bottom of the Appearance panel click the Add New Effect button (fx.).
-From the first Stylize menu (listed under Illustrator Effects) choose Outer Glow. - 6.
-Set the following options:
+If the Swatches panel is still open, press Esc to close it. - 6.
+Set the following as shown below and click OK: